STORY / GAMEPLAY

-You are appearing for a TV show where you have to defend your home from a whole host of enemy robotic craft.
-Well, that popular TV program which is seen by all population from all over the galaxy is produced by the Ground Defense which combines the politics that the networks wanted to advertise, and the hardware to show of the military's might.
-The show is taken in an arena in which spacecrafts are fighting and certain ships leave behind energy pods, turbo boosters and shield enhancements when destroyed, which you can collect by simply flying over them.
-As it's a TV show the better you perform and the more dramatic your performance is determines marks what type of ship you get in next round!
-There are several ground installations too, and the computer controlled drones are attacking in hordes.
-Some of the ground installations are your, so you need to protect, some not (so you need to destroy).
-You may choose which craft suits you most at the beginning of the game, and any of these is equipped with sophisticated instruments such as radar that depicts in different colored dots the attacking drones and enemy or friendly installations.
-Do not forget to collect the pods found when drones are destroyed as they can prove useful to your craft to help you combat with the drones.
+You participate on a TV show (!) in which you have to defend your home from a whole host of enemy robotic forces.
+This intergalactic TV program, watched by billions of entities, is produced by a company named Ground Defense and combines the politics the networks wanted to advertise along with hardware to show military might.
+The deadly show takes place in an arena where combat vehicles and are battling and certain ships leave energy pods, turbo boosters and shield enhancements when destroyed.
+Those items can be collected by simply flying over them.
+As it's a TV show, the better you perform and the more dramatic your performance is, determines marks of what type of ship you get on the next round!
+There are several ground installations as well and the computer controlled drones are attacking in hordes.
+Some of the ground installations are on your side, so you need to protect them while others are hostile, so they must be destroyed.
+You may select which craft suits you the most at the beginning of the game and each of those include sophisticated instruments like a radar that spots the attacking drones or the installations in differently colored dots.
+Do not forget to collect the pods dropped when drones are destroyed as they can prove useful during your unforgiving combats.

-The Atari ST version offers a nice and fast moving 3D environment (a bit faster that the Amiga version) that certainly keep the game alive.
-Crafts move fast without any scrolling glitches.
-Each planet offers a few details though, and it’s a shame there isn’t a bit more variety in the landscapes.
+The Atari ST version has nice and fast moving 3D environments (a bit faster than the Amiga version) and 16 simultaneous colors.
+The combat vehicles and flying stuff move without any frame rate issues and each "arena" offers some nice details although there isn’t too much variety in the landscapes.
 Still look colorful and satisfactory.

 The sound is adequate with a bunch of combat sound effects (but not sampled on the ST) that seem to work well with the game.